alexwlchan/til/README.md

 - <a href="https://github.com/alexwlchan/til/blob/main/svg/Pausing%20the%20animation%20of%20%3Csvg%3E%20elements%20can%20affect%20child%20%3Csvg%3E%20elements%20differently%20in%20different%20browsers.md">Pausing the animation of &lt;svg&gt; elements can affect child &lt;svg&gt; elements differently in different browsers</a> – 7 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/svg/Animate%20an%20attribute%20of%20an%20element%20with%20%3Canimate%3E.md">Animate an attribute of an element with &lt;animate&gt;</a> – 4 January 2024

+## swift

+- <a href="https://github.com/alexwlchan/til/blob/main/swift/How%20to%20profile%20Swift%20code.md">How to profile Swift code</a> – 23 May 2023

 ## wikimedia-commons

 - <a href="https://github.com/alexwlchan/til/blob/main/wikimedia-commons/Go%20between%20the%20M-IDs%20and%20filenames.md">Go between the M-IDs and filenames</a> – 8 December 2023